Olivia Culpo Shows Off Major Curves In Semi-Sheer White Lace Gown

 Case in point, Olivia had all eyes on her on Friday as she headed to the celebrated Cannes Film Festival to attend the premiere of the French comedy-drama, Sibyl, The Daily Mail is reporting.

 The 27-year-old stunner has been enjoying her time under the spotlight during her prolonged stay on the French Riviera all throughout the week.
-After a series of glamorous public appearances and photo shoots, taking place either in Cannes or in Saint Tropes, Olivia made waves on Thursday at the reputed amfAR gala.
+After a series of glamorous public appearances and photo shoots, taking place either in Cannes or in Saint-Tropez, Olivia made waves on Thursday at the reputed amfAR Gala.

-The Sports Illustrated: Swimsuit Edition model rocked the red carpet in a fabulous pearl-grey tulle minidress by Ermanno Scervino, as covered by The Inquisitr earlier today.
+The Sports Illustrated: Swimsuit Edition model rocked the red carpet in a fabulous pearl-grey tulle minidress by Ermanno Scervino, as covered by The Inquisitr earlier.
 The following day, the former Miss Universe winner wowed fans with yet another spectacular red-carpet look as she poured her hourglass figure into a jaw-dropping white fishtail gown by Ralph and Russo.

 Olivia was a vision in white in the incredible haute-couture dress – an exquisite design crafted out of semi-sheer lace, which beautifully showcased her envy-inducing physique.
 The strapless gown featured a subtle sweetheart neckline that put her perfect cleavage on display, while also leaving her chiseled shoulders and slender arms completely exposed.